calculabs/elementor-acf-repeater-docs/installation.md

    - Confirm Elementor Pro is active
    - Verify ACF Pro is installed and activated

-## Troubleshooting

-If you encounter any issues during installation:

-1. Check system requirements are met
-2. Verify all dependencies are properly installed
-3. Ensure your WordPress version is compatible
-4. Check PHP version compatibility

 ## Next Steps

 After successful installation: